TheDomcio/WonderfulPolishLanguage/README.md

 - [My playlist with "The best of Polish music creations"](https://www.youtube.com/watch?v=CCw3rMng0nw&list=PL2yH5_nRkFqwxh63njdnt3emJ0rq0f2fp) - I have created a playlist of songs that are memorable, also a part of the Polish culture, often many jokes - references to them.
 I update it from time to time as soon as I have a "marathon of listening to music".
 So that's the playlist of "core songs of Poland" (But there's not much Disco Polo here anyway, I keep it to a minimum because it's still a subjective playlist, and I'm already bored with this genre and I think then that it's mostly "homogenous").
 I'm also interested in Polish music from different times, so you'll find some older songs there, I'm also trying to add the best quality version to the playlist, and not thrown by a third party in very poor and even more compressed quality.
 - [Studio Accantus](https://www.youtube.com/StudioAccantus) - A project associating brilliant vocalists, who together perform e.g. covers of great famous Polish songs, often from animated fairy tales.
 It is worth to watch - listen to those performances, because they are in really good quality.
 - [WIDZĘ GŁOSY](https://www.youtube.com/channel/UCsS2pcVBbDAdn8pPoh0mUkQ) - A channel where the most famous Polish voice actors are interviewed.
 Often you can learn from them many interesting stories from the realization of a given project and observations of the actors themselves.
 Often the actors sing songs that they have sung in a polish versions of movies productions.
 Of course, these are usually songs from the old days, so you can observe the voice changes of such people.
+- [Polskie Podcasty](http://polskiepodcasty.pl/wszystkie-podcasty) - catalog of polish podcasts.
 - [Katalog Biblioteki Polskiej](http://katalog.bibliotekapiosenki.pl/) - A catalog of Polish songs.
 - [Filharmonia Narodowa](https://www.youtube.com/user/FilharmoniaNarodowa) and [this](http://filharmonia.pl) - official website of the Polish National Philharmonic and its YouTube channel.
 You can find there a lot of great symphonic concerts and much more.
 - [Polskie Nagrania](https://www.youtube.com/channel/UCeAFhL7tQmtLp9zk7uQpNoQ) - official channel of the Polish record company "Polskie Nagrania".
 They also have [playlist with the best Polish music (Top 100)](https://www.youtube.com/watch?v=jpxbojoCbS4&list=PLRm7CMrlXHQ8Ng-NjxTjzgwsskaCeg7L5).
-- [Pomaton](https://www.youtube.com/ParlophonePoland) - oficjalny kanał YouTube kolejnej polskiej wytwórni płytowej "Pomaton".
+- [Pomaton](https://www.youtube.com/ParlophonePoland) - official YouTube channel of another Polish record company "Pomaton".
 - [MTJ Wytwórnia Muzyczna](https://www.youtube.com/user/MTJPoland) - official channel of the Polish music label MTJ Wytwórnia Muzyczna.
 - [Real Polish](https://realpolish.pl/podcast) and [Here is the official Archive.org profile with free podcasts, because some of them require a VIP account, and here you have free podcasts right away](https://archive.org/details/@realpolish)
 - [Great78](https://archive.org/details/georgeblood?&and[]=languageSorter%3A%22Polish%22) - Polish collections from The Great 78 Project, where the local community make preservation, research and discovery 78 rpm records, which are very old vinyl records, so it's a great source to listen to old Polish songs and see what the language and style of the melody sounded like at the time, a really cool thing, I'd like more projects of this kind to be on this list, not just websites that aren't eternal, here you can download these songs (they're in .flac format) and listen them on your favorite device.
 There are usually several versions available in one archive file, i.e. versions with extra settings and the original version without any additional settings.